Ancient Hue Garden Houses

 Hue City, Central Coast, Vietnam

 The mood here is all about elegance and serenity.
-You can laze around the shaded, heated swimming pool, wander through the labyrinth of flower-lined pathways, enjoy fantastic food in one of three restaurants, or a rubdown in the well-equipped spa.
+You can laze around the swimming pools, wander through the labyrinth of foliage-lined pathways, find peace beside the koi ponds, enjoy fantastic food in the choice of restaurants, or a rubdown in the well-equipped spa.
 The residences and suites encapsulate the Ancient Hue’s ethos of modern luxury meets historic grandeur.
 There are five beautifully restored Imperial houses once home to former Mandarins and members of the ruling family, and four French colonial villas – each with 1-2 bedrooms.
-It's tempting to cloister yourself away from the world, but do take a wander out the huge entrance gates and explore wider Hue with its markets and restaurants, tombs and temples, meandering river and the spectacular Unesco-listed citadel of the Imperial City.
+It's tempting to cloister yourself away from the world, but do venture out the huge entrance gates and explore wider Hue - a favourite city of the Vietnamese we met on our travels - with its markets and restaurants, tombs and temples, meandering river and the spectacular Unesco-listed citadel of the Imperial City.

 Highs

-• Great location – away from the tourist hordes but only a 5-minute cab ride to the Imperial City
+- Great location for a longer stay – away from the tourist hordes but only a 5-minute cab ride to the Imperial City

 Lows